-- 3.1 In accordance with the Gambling Act, consultation is taking place with: - The Chief Officer of Police - Representatives of the gambling trade - Representatives of people who may be affected by the Gambling Policy - 3.2 Holders of existing gambling permissions are also being contacted directly.
-The consultation will be available on the council's website between 11 October and 7 November 2021.
+- 3.1 In accordance with the Gambling Act, consultation has taken place with: - The Chief Officer of Police - Representatives of the gambling trade - Representatives of people who may be affected by the Gambling Policy - 3.2 Holders of existing gambling permissions have also been contacted directly.
+The consultation has been available on the Council's website between 11th October and 7th November 2021.